-- 5. Students should note that if their language proficiency is below that outlined above, they may be required to undertake an intensive English language course before beginning mainstream studies. - 6.
-Those students who have undertaken an intensive English language course before beginning mainstream studies will have their English language proficiency reassessed at the conclusion of the language course to ensure the student's level of proficiency is sufficient to allow them to commence their mainstream course. - 7.
-Note that where a student cannot, or will not, meet the English language or academic requirements for entry into their first mainstream course, or a subsequent course undertaken as part of an enrolment package, St Margaret's Anglican Girls School may choose to apply the Conditions of Enrolment outlined the student's written agreement and the provisions of this Entry Requirements Policy the outcome of which may result in the withdrawal of offer for enrolment on the grounds that entry requirements have not been met.
+- 5. Students should note that if their language proficiency is below that outlined above, they may be required to undertake an intensive English language course before beginning mainstream studies. - Those students who have undertaken an intensive English language course before beginning mainstream studies will have their English language proficiency reassessed at the conclusion of the language course to ensure the student's level of proficiency is sufficient to allow them to commence their mainstream course. - Note that where a student cannot, or will not, meet the English language or academic requirements for entry into their first mainstream course, or a subsequent course undertaken as part of an enrolment package, St Margaret's Anglican Girls School may choose to apply the Conditions of Enrolment outlined the student's written agreement and the provisions of this Entry Requirements Policy - the outcome of which may result in the withdrawal of offer for enrolment on the grounds that entry requirements have not been met. - 8.
+Primary school English language proficiency requires the student to provide evidence of having successfully completed previous studies in English to a level that is sufficient to support enrolment in the desired course of study.